 This course will help you understand the stories of women in several periods of American history.
 Students will build understanding of women's roles in several periods in American history, including political and economic history (the major events of the day) and social history (how people lived their lives on a day-to-day basis).
-This course is offered at AHS only.
+This course is open to all high school students and will be hosted by the campus with the most students selecting the course.